California woman says she drowned children to protect them - WTMJ

 Last Sunday was supposed to be just his second visit with the kids under the new schedule.

-Carrillo said she expects to spend the rest of her life in prison.

-Asked what her final message to her children, she replied: “I love you, and I’m sorry.”
+Asked about her final message to her children, she replied: “I love you, and I’m sorry.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.